 1. Raw Eggs

 Whereas that infamous chocolate chip cookie recipe may be persuasive before the dough hits the oven, it is important to fight the temptation to reduce the risk of salmonella contamination.
-Other products that are encouraged to avoid include homemade mayonnaise, eggnog, and hollandaise sauce.
+Limiting raw eggs is an important note for seniors to heed to lower the risk of foodborne illness.

 2. Undercooked Meats

-When preparing meat and poultry dishes, follow this temperature guide to ensure greater food safety.
+When preparing meat and poultry dishes, follow this safe meat temperature guide to ensure greater food safety.

 3. Deli Meats

-While deli meats offer protein encouraged for seniors, it may also be loaded with sodium and unnecessary, harmful additives.
+While deli meats offer protein encouraged for seniors, they may also be loaded with sodium and unnecessary, harmful additives.

 4. Raw Fish